satellite-image-deep-learning/techniques/README.md

 * [Sliding Window](https://github.com/adamrehn/slidingwindow) ->  break large images into a series of smaller chunks
 * [color_range_filter](https://github.com/developmentseed/color_range_filter) -> a script that allows us to find range of colors in images using openCV, and then convert them into geo vectors
 * [eo4ai](https://github.com/ESA-PhiLab/eo4ai) -> easy-to-use tools for preprocessing datasets for image segmentation tasks in Earth Observation
+* [Train-Test-Validation-Dataset-Generation](https://github.com/salarghaffarian/Train-Test-Validation-Dataset-Generation) ->  app to crop images and create small patches of a large image e.g. Satellite/Aerial Images, which will then be used for training and testing Deep Learning models specifically semantic segmentation models

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise